MeteoSwiss/realtime_pollen_calibration/README.md

 ### Testing and coding standards

 Testing your code and compliance with the most important Python standards is a requirement for Python software written in SEN. To make the life of package administrators easier, the most important checks are run automatically on GitHub actions.
-If your code goes into production, it must additionally be tested on CSCS machines, which is only possible with a Jenkins pipeline (GitHub actions is running on a GitHub server).

 ### Pre-commit on GitHub actions